Dimillian/MovieSwiftUI/Readme.md

 MovieSwiftUI is an application that uses the MovieDB API and is built with SwiftUI.
 It demos some SwiftUI (& Combine) concepts.
 The goal is to make a real world application using SwiftUI only.
 It'll be updated with new features as they come to the SwiftUI framework.

+I have written a series of articles that document the design and architecture of the app: [Making a Real World Application With SwiftUI](https://medium.com/better-programming/collection-making-a-real-world-application-with-swiftui-4f9bc8c7fb71).

 ![App Image](images/MovieSwiftUI_promo_new.png?)

 ## Architecture